chocolatevanille/GodmasterHelper/README.md

 # PantheonofHallownestTracker
 This tool will allow you to keep track of the number of attempts and successes, as well as your success rate of each god when attempting the Pantheon of Hallownest.
+For each run, enter the name of the god to whom you died.
+The code will update the rest of the data.

 The program works as follows: